asmalyshev/datasciencecoursera/README.md

   6. Select only the measurements on the mean and standard deviation
   7. Prepare tidy data set

 The output of function is tidy data set.
+Use Code_Book.txt to get description of the data variables.
 You can easily save result of running getCleanData() using
 `write.table(getCleanData(), "tidyData.txt", row.names = FALSE)`